• Recipes

 Jump to Recipe Print Recipe

-Chanko Nabe is one of the classic Japanese hot pots!
+Chanko Nabe is one of the classic Japanese hot pot recipes!
 It’s filled with a lot of vegetables and proteins such as fish and meat in a rich dashi broth.
 This is the best dish you could eat when it’s cold in the winter time!

 When winter comes, the first food I think about is always Nabe.
 Nabe is such a great Japanese stew that makes you warm and cozy.
 At the same time, you can eat a lot of vegetables at once.
 It fills you up so good!